patricknn0702/patricknn0702/README.md

 ---

 ## ✨ Fun Fact
-After work, you'll find me traveling on the weekend to new places, curating Vietnamese coffee, or exploring NYC on foot while A/B testing my favorite pho spots 😄
+After work, you'll find me traveling on the weekend to new places, curating Vietnamese coffee, or exploring NYC on foot while A/B testing my favorite Bun Bo Hue spots 😄

 ---